mbaily/fast_todo/README.md

 - Debian / Linux
-  - Follow similar steps to windows just above. git clone, cd to dir, create venv in .venv, activate venv, pip install -r requirements.txt, run add_user.py, run ./scripts/run_server_dev_debian.sh
+  - git clone, cd to dir, create venv in .venv, activate venv, pip install -r requirements.txt, run add_user.py, run ./scripts/run_server_dev_debian.sh
   - Use the shell helper: `scripts/run_server_dev_debian.sh` (or `scripts/run_server_debian.sh` where present for production-style runs).
   - The script will create a `.venv` virtualenv, install packages with `pip`, generate/load `SECRET_KEY`, optionally produce a self-signed certificate, and run the server using `uvicorn` (dev reload or production mode depending on flags).
   - For a permanent public-facing server, install on a small Linux box and expose it via your router (DMZ or IP forwarding).
 Access the app from any browser (tested with iOS Safari and Android Chrome, plus desktop Chrome).